City-of-Helsinki/mlops-template/README.md

 6. Save your notebooks and call `nbdev_build_docs` to create doc pages based on your notebooks (see below).
 This will also create README.md file based on this notebook.
 If you want to host your project pages on GitHub, you will have to make your project public.
-You can also build the pages locally with `jekyll`.
+You can also build the pages locally with jekyll.

+7. You can install new packages with `pip install [package name]`.
+If you install new packages, remember to update the requirements for dependency management: `pip freeze > requirements.txt`.

-7. Remember to track your changes with git!
+8. Remember to track your changes with git!

 ---